aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 deployed a context will produce one or more stacks in Cloudformation.
 Details can be viewed in the Cloudformation console or with the AWS CLI.

 A context includes an endpoint compliant with the [GA4GH WES API](https://ga4gh.github.io/workflow-execution-service-schemas/docs/).
-This API is how AGC submits workflows to the context.
+This API is how Amazon Genomics CLI submits workflows to the context.
 The context also contains one or more workflow engines.
 These may either be deployed as long-running services as is the case with Cromwell or as "head" jobs that are responsible for a single workflow, as is the case for NextFlow.
 Engines run as "head" jobs are started and stopped on demand thereby saving resources.